Lintyn History, Family Crest & Coats of Arms

 More information is included under the topic Early Lintyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lintyn family to the New World and Oceana
+Migration of the Lintyn family

 The 18th century saw the slow yet steady emigration of Irish families to British North America and the United States.
 Those early Irish settlers that left their homeland were typically moderately well off: they were enticed by the promise of a sizable plot of land.
 However, by the 1840s, this pattern of immigration was gone: immigrants to North America were seeking refuge from the starvation and disease that the Great Potato Famine of that decade brought.
 The great numbers of Irish that arrived to the United States and the soon to be Canada were instrumental in their quick development as powerful industrial nations.
 An examination of early immigration and passenger lists uncovered many early immigrants bearing the name Lintyn: James McLinden arrived in Philadelphia Pennsylvania in 1768; Arthur McLindon arrived in Philadelphia in 1858; William McLindon arrived in Philadelphia in 1880.